 An Online Professional Development Program for Faculty

 Participant Requirements: Full-time and part-time faculty from any community or technical college in North Carolina may apply.
-Participants should plan to spend 5-7 hours per week on course assignments.
-Course completers receive a certificate identifying number of contact hours attained and a $100 stipend.
+Participants in facilitated courses should plan to spend 5-7 hours per week on course assignments.
+Participants in self-paced courses may participate as time allows.
+Course completers receive a certificate a professional development badge.
+Please check course descriptions for information about stipend availability.

 Cost: Funding from the North Carolina Community College System to the NC-NET project (using Carl D. Perkins funds) covers the course tuition for all participating faculty.

 Enrollment Policies: A group of 38 colleges are eligible for early enrollment to ensure institutions with fewer resources have an opportunity to benefit from these professional development experiences.
 Up to six instructors from one college may register for a particular course; additional faculty from the same college will be placed on the waiting list and admitted as space allows.
 No faculty members will be permitted to take more than one course at a time.
 Please note that some courses are taught in CTE program faculty cohorts.